Sunshine Skyway Bridge: Usage and tourism

 The former and current bridges have been featured in various forms of media.
 The original Sunshine Skyway Bridge is featured in Yours Truly, Johnny Dollar and the opening credits to Superboy.
-The current bridge has provided the setting for several films such as Loren Cass and The Punisher.
+The current bridge has provided the setting for several films, such as Loren Cass and The Punisher.
 The bridge also served as plot devices to various novels such as Dennis Lehane's 1997 novel Sacred and Ben Bova's 2005 novel Powersat.
 The bridge is also the subject of the song "Skyway Avenue" by We the Kings.
 The current bridge is also a popular filming location for car commercials.

-The United States Postal Service featured the bridge in 2012 on a Priority Mail postage stamp.
+The United States Postal Service featured the bridge on a Priority Mail postage stamp in 2012.
 Carl T. Hermann worked on the painting and the digital illustration was created by artist Dan Cosgrove.

 In 2005, an act of the Florida Legislature officially named the current bridge the Bob Graham Sunshine Skyway Bridge, after the former governor of Florida and then-U.S. Senator who presided over its design and most of its construction.
-He reportedly was inspired to suggest the current design by a visit to France, where he saw a similar cable-stayed bridge, the Brotonne Bridge.
-The original bridge was dedicated to state engineer William E. Dean, as noted on a plaque displayed at the rest area at the south end of the bridge.
+He was reportedly inspired to propose the current design by a visit to France, where he saw a similar cable-stayed bridge, the Brotonne Bridge.
+The original bridge was dedicated to state engineer William E. Dean.

-In November 2017, work began on installing decorative lighting to the skyway's columns, main spans, and sloped spans.
+In November 2017, work began on installing decorative lighting on the skyway's columns, main spans, and sloped spans.
 The $15.6 million lighting project provides a visual aesthetic while also enhancing safety and security by providing more light to the underside of the bridge from dusk to dawn.
 Over 1,800 light-emitting diodes were installed along 1.7 miles of the bridge, which cycle through animated routines.
 The lighting project was completed in October 2019 and funded by FDOT through collected toll fees.

+Tollbooths were utilized for bridge toll collection until FDOT converted them to all electronic tolling in April 2026.
+TTEC laid off 57 employees in St. Petersburg as a result of the conversion.

 Skyway 10K

-On January 11, 1987, the Skyway Bridge opened up to 10,000 runners, joggers, and walkers before the bridge was opened to motor-vehicle traffic the following week.
-Runners participated in four races that ran simultaneously across the bridge, with two races going southbound and two races directed northbound.
+On January 11, 1987, the Skyway Bridge opened to 10,000 runners, joggers, and walkers before opening to motor-vehicle traffic the following week.
+Runners participated in four races that ran simultaneously across the bridge, with two races southbound and two northbound.
 Publicity and posters for the race referred to it by the humorous title "20,000 Feet Above the Sea", a reference to the 1870 Jules Verne novel Twenty Thousand Leagues Under the Seas.

+The inaugural Skyway 10K began in 2018.
 On March 4, 2018, in partnership with the Armed Forces Families Foundation, the Skyway Bridge was closed for the Inaugural Skyway 10K.
-In contrast to the one-time race in 1987, the Skyway 10K has been held annually since 2018, with the exception of 2021, as it was cancelled due to the COVID-19 pandemic and was to be held virtually instead, and 2025, as it was held virtually due to the race's usual staging spot at Tropicana Field suffering damage from Hurricane Milton.
+The Skyway 10K has been held annually since 2018, except for 2021 and 2025.
+The events were held virtually due to the COVID-19 pandemic in 2021, and the race's staging spot at Tropicana Field suffered damage from Hurricane Milton in October 2024 to make it not possible to use in 2025.